JBGruber/LexisNexisTools/README.md

 </p>
 By default, 25 randomly selected articles are displayed one after another, ordered by least to most different within the min and max limits.

-After you have chosen a good cutoff value, you can subset the `duplicates.df` data.frame and remove the respective articles:
+After you have chosen a good cut-off value, you can subset the `duplicates.df` data.frame and remove the respective articles:

 ``` r
 duplicates.df <- duplicates.df[duplicates.df$rel_dist < 0.2]